This post may contain affiliate links. Please read our disclosure policy.

 Stir in vegetable broth and seasonings.
 Increase heat to bring soup to a boil, stirring as needed.
 Then lower heat, cover, and simmer for 10-15 minutes, or until soup ingredients are fully heated, stirring as needed.

 First, allow the soup to cool completely.
 Transfer to airtight freezer containers and place in the freezer.
-Once frozen, enjoy within 3 months (or longer, if vacuum sealed).
+Once frozen, enjoy within 3 months (or longer if vacuum sealed).

 More easy soup recipes

-Italian White Bean and Kale Soup
+Tuscan White Bean and Kale Soup

 - 2 tablespoons Olive Oil, or preferred oil

-- ½ large White Onion, diced (about 1 cup)
+- ½ large Onion, diced (1 cup)

-- 2 large Carrots, diced (about 1 cup)
+- 2 Carrots, diced (1 cup)

-- 2 ribs Celery, diced (about 1 cup)
+- 2 ribs Celery, diced (1 cup)

 - 5 cloves Garlic, minced

-- 1 (28 ounce can) Diced Tomatoes or Crushed Tomatoes, don't drain
+- 1 (28-ounce can) Diced Tomatoes or Crushed Tomatoes, don't drain

-- 4 cups Vegetable Broth, or any broth
+- 4 cups Vegetable Broth

 - 1 teaspoon Italian Seasoning